Gifted Education Department

-PLEASE NOTE THAT GIFTED IDENTIFICATION TESTING FOR THE 2018-19 SCHOOL YEAR WILL TAKE PLACE IN GRADE 6 ON SEPTEMBER 12, 2016 DURING SCIENCE CLASS.
-GRADE 3 TESTING WILL TAKE PLACE FROM SEPTEMBER 14-16.
+PLEASE NOTE THAT GIFTED IDENTIFICATION TESTING FOR THE 2018-19 SCHOOL YEAR WILL TAKE PLACE IN SEPTEMBER.
+GRADE 3 WILL TEST FROM 9-14 THROUGH 9-29.
+GRADE 6 WILL TEST ON SEPTEMBER 22.
 STUDYING IS NOT REQUIRED.
 GET A GOOD NIGHT'S REST AND DO YOUR BEST!
 FOR MORE INFO ON GIFTED TESTING PLEASE GO TO THE "COGAT" PAGE BY CLICKING THE LINK ON THE LEFT SIDE OF THIS PAGE.

 Here you will find links to content, classroom activities and information regarding standards in the world of gifted education.
 Different parts of this website can be accessed by clicking on the links located on the left side of the page.
 The "Parent Nomination Packet" can be found on the page titled "Forms and Documents".